zpainter/iassist/content/about/regional-report-2005-2006-united-states.md

-Exchange (SDMX) initiative under the governance of the Bank for International Settlements, the European Central Bank, World Bank, International Monetary Fund, Eurostat, the United Nations, and the Organisation for Economic Co-operation and Development. \[Contributed by San Cannon\]
+Exchange (SDMX) initiative under the governance of the Bank for International Settlements, the European Central Bank, World Bank, International Monetary Fund, Eurostat, the United Nations, and the Organisation for Economic Co-operation and Development.
+[Contributed by San Cannon]

 Many projects occupied staff of the **Roper** **Center** **for Public Opinion Research.** In October 2005, it initiated Roper*Express*, an on demand dataset download service for its members.
-About 75% of the Center\'s public opinion studies conducted in the US (and many recent studies from outside of the US) are accessible via this service, and access to additional studies is forthcoming.
+About 75% of the Center's public opinion studies conducted in the US (and many recent studies from outside of the US) are accessible via this service, and access to additional studies is forthcoming.
 The Center added a substantial collection of public opinion surveys conducted by Opinion